 What is Palladia?

-Palladia is the brand name product containing Toceranib, indicated for certain grades of mast cell tumors in dogs including some sarcomas, carcinomas, melanomas, and myeloma.
+Palladia is the brand name product containing toceranib, indicated for the treatment of Patnaik grade II or III, recurrent, cutaneous mast cell tumors with or without regional lymph node involvement in dogs.
 Palladia is a tyrosine kinase inhibitor, meaning it helps stunt the growth and spreading of the tumor.
 It can also help cut off the blood supply to the tumor.

 What dogs should not use Palladia?